 Peer support groups like Narcotics Anonymous and Alcoholics Anonymous are proven to help people stick to a successful recovery.
-When people can talk openly and freely, and feel supported in their recovery, it strengthens their resolve to stay clean.
+When people can talk openly and freely, and feel supported in their recovery, it strengthens their resolve to stay sober.

 Addiction now affects the whole community.
 It’s no longer something that happens to someone else.
 This is why attitudes must continue changing if we want to see our communities heal from this epidemic.

 Hopefully, in the future, everyone with a substance use disorder will be able to gain access to quality affordable treatment so they can live productive and happy lives.
-That’s not too much to ask but we have a long way to go.
+That’s not too much to ask, but we have a long way to go.